land & people

 CRU BOURGEOIS SUPÉRIEUR

-Château Biston-Brillette was classified as Cru Bourgeois Supérieur de Médoc in February 2020.
+Château Biston-Brillette was classified as Cru Bourgeois Supérieur de Médoc in February 2020 and renewed in the 2025 ranking.
 The origin of the Cru Bourgeois label dates back several centuries, it is part of the historic landscape of the Bordeaux vineyards.
 The classification is pyramidal, made up of three levels of requirement: Cru Bourgeois, Cru Bourgeois Supérieur, Cru Bourgeois Exceptionnel.

 CHÂTEAU BISTON-BRILLETTE